aptos-labs/aptos-core/developer-docs-site/docs/reference/glossary.md

   - [Sequence number](#sequence-number)
   - [Expiration time](#expiration-time)
 - A signed transaction is a raw transaction with the digital signature.
-- An executed transaction changes the state of the Aptos Blockchain.
+- An executed transaction changes the state of the Aptos blockchain.

 ## Transaction Script

 - Each transaction submitted by a user includes a **transaction script**.
 - It represents the operation a client submits to a validator.
 - The operation could be a request to move coins from user A to user B, or it could involve interactions with published [Move modules](#move-modules)/smart contracts.
-- The transaction script is an arbitrary program that interacts with resources published in the global storage of the Aptos Blockchain by calling the procedures of a module.
+- The transaction script is an arbitrary program that interacts with resources published in the global storage of the Aptos blockchain by calling the procedures of a module.
 It encodes the logic for a transaction.
 - A single transaction script can send funds to multiple recipients and invoke procedures from several different modules.
 - A transaction script **is not** stored in the global state and cannot be invoked by other transaction scripts.
 It is a single-use program.